Oral health services

 For more information on adolescent dental care from year 9 (3rd form) and how to enrol, phone 0800 TALK TEETH (0800 825 583) and press 2, or visit www.letstalkteeth.co.nz.

-Mobile services are provided to some schools and colleges by contracting dentists Lumino Dental, Mighty Mouth and the West Auckland Dental Service.
+Mobile services are provided to some schools and colleges by contracting dentists Lumino Dental, Smilecare and the West Auckland Dental Service.
 The service is provided from a mobile dental surgery on the school grounds.
 You can view a list of schools where the mobile service operates.

 Emergency dental services for adults

-There is nothing worse than suffering with tooth-ache, except not knowing where to go for relief or not having the money for the cost.
+There is nothing worse than suffering from tooth-ache, except for not knowing where to go for relief or not having the money for the cost.